inferless/triton-co-pilot/README.md

-# Triton-Server Co-Pilot
+# Nvidia Triton Inference Server Co-Pilot

-Triton-Server Co-Pilot is an innovative tool designed to streamline the process of converting any model code into Triton-Server compatible code, simplifying deployment on NVIDIA Triton Inference Server.
+Nvidia Triton Inference Server Co-Pilot is an innovative tool designed to streamline the process of converting any model code into Triton-Server compatible code, simplifying deployment on NVIDIA Triton Inference Server.
 This project automatically generates necessary configuration files (`config.pbtxt`) and custom wrapper code (`model.py`), among others, facilitating seamless integration and deployment of AI models in production environments.

 ## Features and Benefits